angiemugo/fictional-waffle/README.md

 ## Getting started
 1. Open the Xcode project in Xcode.
 2. Build and run the project.
-3. Explore the app on an iOS device so that you have access to the location services..
+3. Explore the app on an iOS device so that you have access to the location services.
+4. The iOS simulator gives a default location so it's recommended to use your physical device

 ## Project Structure